 - Use the CONCATENATE() function

-We would like to recommend you our free excel add-in for cleaning and sorting raw data.
-We have developed it so that text cleaning and workbook consolidation time consuming procedure be faster and easier.
-If you want to combine multiple workbooks before start, we can help!
+We recommend to you our free excel add-in for cleaning and sorting raw data.
+The time-consuming procedure will be faster and easier.

 Create the ideal Workbook and Worksheet structure